eriqande/genoscape-bioinformatics/README.md

         READ2=rawdata/Silvereye-Plate1_S36_L005_R2_001.fastq.gz # paths relative to the Plate_1 directory.
         BC2COL=ZOLA-1-barcodes-2col.txt # The two column barcode file SHORTNAME=zola-1   # species dash plate number is good.
 This is used for output later
+        GENOME_DB=/u/home/k/kruegg/nobackup-klohmuel/References/bowtie2-ZOLAv0/ZOLAv0   # must be the ABSOLUTE path AND the prefix
         ```

+        I want to say a little more about these:
+        -   `PROGDEFS` should be given as an absolute path.
+        -   `READ1` and `READ2` can be given as paths relative to the `Plate_X` directory.
+        -   `BC2COL` should be the name of the file and it should be in the `Plate_X` directory.
+        -   `SHORTNAME` must have no spaces in it, and no special characters that don't work well in file names.
+        -   `GENOME_DB` gives the path and prefix for the indexed genome that you want to align to.
+This is something that you will create using, for example, `reference-genome-db-scripts/bowtie2-build-genome-database.sh`.
+I ran that in the directory `/u/home/k/kruegg/nobackup-klohmuel/References` and told it to name the data base `ZOLAv0`, so it put everything into `/u/home/k/kruegg/nobackup-klohmuel/References/bowtie2-ZOLAv0`.
+In particular, there are a lot of files like this:

+                ZOLAv0.1.bt2
+                ZOLAv0.4.bt2
+                ZOLAv0.2.bt2
+                ZOLAv0.rev.1.bt2
+                ZOLAv0.3.bt2
+                ZOLAv0.rev.2.bt2

+            Notice that their prefix is `ZOLAv0`.
+That has to be specified as part of the `GENOME_DB` variable.
+That is what the `ZOLAv0` is doing at the end of the `/u/home/k/kruegg/nobackup-klohmuel/References/bowtie2-ZOLAv0/ZOLAv0`.
+Note also, `GENOME_DB` must be an absolute path!!
+Don't specify it like `../References/bowtie2-ZOLAv0/ZOLAv`.

 Here is an example of what the directory structure looks like once we have downloaded two plates of ZOLA data: